marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_4/Functional_Programming.md

 ## Creating Primitive Streams

 - Here are three types of primitive streams.
-  - IntStream: Used for teh primitive types int, short, byte, and char
+  - IntStream: Used for the primitive types int, short, byte, and char
   - LongStream: Used for the primitive type long
   - DoubleStream: Used for the primitive types double and float